top of page

 We're going to be bringing Hawaiian flavors into your kitchen with this recipe! (or to your camp stoves!)

 My family has property out in eastern Washington that my grandfather has owned since before I was born.
 We try to make it a family tradition when we head out there every summer when we can.
-Its beautiful land, with a cliff, a creek and complete peace and tranquility all around you.
+It’s a beautiful land, with a cliff, a creek, and complete peace and tranquility all around you.

-Unless your around the campfire with the family that is..... (at that point it gets a little louder).
+Unless you are around the campfire with the family that is….. (at that point it gets a little louder).

 But guess what??